jonchapman1/oxford-battery-maths-website/content/software.md

 - well documented

 ## **Flexible**
+- open source
-- many inbuilt models and solvers to provide user with choice
+- collection of inbuilt models and solvers to provide user with choice
 - submodel structure allows for simple integration of new physics
-- modular code base separates models, discretization and solver so that each can be selected independently  (e.g. easy to include your own solver)
+- modular code base separates models, parameterisation, discretisation and solver so that each can be selected independently
-- open source
 - user-friendly python codebase

 ## **Efficient**